FusionSystemsLLC/Syncord/README.md

 And you're in!
 Easy, right?

-*Discord email and password login is experimental!*
+*Discord email and password login is experimental, and may not work!*

 ## Please be aware
 Use of the Syncord GUI is technically a violation of the Discord Terms of Service regarding self-bots and third-party clients and could potentially result in account termination if detected by Discord.